The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

 \subsection{Branching random walk model and proof outlines}

-Our arguments are all centered around a random walk model for the zeta function, which we now introduce.
-Note that this is the same model as in \cite{AOR, ABBRS2016}.
-For any $k\leq t$, consider the process
+Our arguments are all centered around a branching random walk model for the zeta function originating in \cite{arguinbeliusharper}, which we now briefly recall (for more detail, see \cite{AOR, ABBRS2016}).
+For $k\leq t$, define the partial sums

-where $S_k$ is as defined previously.
-Then by a standard estimate (see, e.g. lemma 3.4 in \cite{AOR}), the covariance of this process is equal to

-and analyzing the cosine factor, we see that these sums are highly correlated if $k\leq \exp(|h-h'|^{-1})$ and decorrelate quickly for larger $k$.
-A simple application of Mertens' estimate reveals that this sum is approximately proportional to $\log |h-h'|^{-1}$, revealing the aforementioned logarithmic correlation structure.